Yifang-Yuan/OptoEphysAnalysis/README.md

 https://github.com/Yifang-Yuan/OptoEphysAnalysis/tree/main/SPADPhotometryAnalysis

-`PhotometryAnalysisSingleTrialDemo.py` ----- process a single pyPhotometry recording trial.
+In the above folder,`PhotometryAnalysisSingleTrialDemo.py` ----- process a single pyPhotometry recording trial.

 ### Analysing behviour data
 Behaviour data should also be analysed saved as .csv files with animals' coordinates in each camera frame.